hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/tenant.md

     └── tenant.json
 ```

 Notice the directory structure here - `./accounts/acmeinc`.
-The `tenant name` that we provided to hamlet, _acmeinc_, has been used for the directory name to store our configuration in.
+The tenant name that we provided to hamlet, _Acme Inc_, has been used for the directory name to store our configuration in.

-A Tenant alone isn't sufficient for us to perform any hamlet activities with it yet, so instead lets take a peek at the files hamlet generated for us:
+A tenant alone isn't sufficient for us to perform any hamlet activities with it yet, so instead let's take a look at the files hamlet generated for us:

 ## Tenant